 Original game contents included an audiotape labelled 'Derek Rogers, March 25th', which the game prompts players to listen to in order to extract information at certain stages (see HERE).
 Also included was a Casino chip "500" denomination, a guide to casino games, and personal organiser diary pages.

-Reportedly, the Amiga release of CORRUPTION is the only one to feature a speech facility, although it only has novelty value given that it simply repeats the commands that are entered by players and makes use of Commodore's speech synthesiser from earlier versions of Workbench.
+Reportedly, the Amiga version of CORRUPTION is the only platform release to feature a speech facility, although it only has novelty value given that it simply repeats the commands that are entered by players and makes use of Commodore's speech synthesiser from earlier versions of Workbench.
 Seemingly, the speech facility was left out of the re-released compilation version of the game as a result of Commodore discontinuing the licensing of the Amiga's speech synthesiser from Workbench 2.04 onwards.

-When asked what inspired CORRUPTION, game designer/writer Rob Steggles commented:
+When asked what inspired CORRUPTION, game designer/writer Rob Steggles gave this response:

 'I’d met Dave Lebling and liked the Infocom murder mysteries.
 Even when we did GUILD OF THIEVES I wanted to do something different from standard fantasy and sci-fi adventure settings.
 I was looking at all sorts of genres and finally settled on doing a thriller and, as it was in the Thatcher era, setting it in London amongst the financial sharks seemed like a good idea at the time as it was a world I could get access to.'
 [Source: Interview with Rob Steggles (May 2010), Magnetic Scrolls Chronicles]

 - V1.12 (1991) [compilation release - The Magnetic Scrolls Collection Volume 1]